Inferring the origin of an epidemic with a dynamic message-passing algorithm: Inference of epidemic origin and DMP algorithm

-Let us explain the dynamic message-passing equations for the SIR model.
-The proof that these equations are exact on trees, and the connections to some related existing results~\cite{KarrerNewman10b,Volz08,Miller11,OhtaSasa10,VolzMeyers07,VolzMeyers09,StehleVoirin11,KanoriaMontanari11}, are discussed in appendix~\ref{app:DMP}.
-We first define the message $P_S^{i\rightarrow j}(t)$ as the probability for node $i$ to be in the state $S$ at time $t$ in the cavity graph in which node $j$ has been removed.
-The quantity $\theta^{k\rightarrow i}(t)$ is the probability for node $k$ not to pass the infection signal to node $i$ up to time $t$, and $\phi^{k\rightarrow i}(t)$ is the probability for node $k$ to be in the state $I$ and not to pass the infection to node $i$ up to time $t$.
-The initial condition are $\theta^{k\rightarrow i}(0)=1$, and $\phi^{k\rightarrow i}(0)=\delta_{q_k(0),I}$.
-For more details see appendix~\ref{app:DMP}.
-These messages satisfy the recursion rules:

-Here $\partial i\backslash j$ means the set of nodes neighboring node $i$, excluding $j$.
-The marginal probabilities that node $i$ is in a given state at time $t$ are then given as

-Hence the algorithmic complexity for computing the energy $E(i)$ of a given vertex $i$ (and therefore the probability that it is the epidemic origin) is $O(t_{0}Nc)$, where $c$ is the average degree of the graph.
+To estimate the value of $t_0$, we compute the energy $E(i,t)$ for different possible values $t$, and choose the value that maximizes the ``partition function'' $Z(t)\equiv\sum_{i}e^{-E(i,t)}$.
+As mentioned previously, the algorithmic complexity for computing the energy $E(i)$ of a given vertex $i$ (and therefore the probability that it is the epidemic origin) is $O(t_{0}Nc)$, where $c$ is the average degree of the graph.